ImmutableVariable/learnityourself/docs/python/07-error-handling/01-exceptions.md

 except ZeroDivisionError as e:
     import traceback
     print("An error occurred:")
-    traceback.print_exc()  # Print the traceback
+    traceback.print_exc(file=sys.stdout)  # Print the traceback
 ```
 <codapi-snippet sandbox="python" editor="python" init-delay="500">
 </codapi-snippet>

-Understanding tracebacks is vital for debugging.
-Read them from bottom to top:
+Read tracebacks from bottom to top:
 1. The last line shows the exception type and message
 2. The line above shows where the exception occurred
 3. Each preceding line shows the function calls leading to the exception (the "call stack")